[Next Examination: 18-19 October 2018, London. For application details please scroll down to the bottom of this page]

 Euro-CNS intends to rotate the examination around several neuroscience centres in Europe.
 Selection of case material is made under the guidance of the Chair of the Examination Committee and in a manner that ensures comparability between centres, as explained in section 6 of this document.

 The host institution provides post mortem cases with history, images of the whole and sliced brain, and a set of histological preparations; several identical sets (one for each candidate and another for the examiners) of neurosurgical biopsies, cases of skeletal muscle and peripheral nerve biopsies.
 The electronic file for the computer-based knowledge test is produced centrally.

 APPLICATION PROCESS AND DEADLINE

-Anyone interested in taking the examination is asked to indicate their intention to the Euro-CNS office.
-The closing date for formal applications is June 2018.
+Anyone interested in taking the examination is asked to indicate their intention to Dr. Tibor Hortobayi or to the Euro-CNS office.
+The closing date for formal applications is 30 June 2018.
 Later applications may be judged on an individual basis.

 Please send evidence of qualification as a medical doctor and evidence that you have completed (or will complete) the recommended training programme in neuropathology in a European country.
 The neuropathology training must have been at least 3 years and training/experience should adequately cover the topics as described under the examination requirements.

 If you are a candidate in a Euro-CNS member country: the application should be supported, in writing and signed, by the Euro-CNS delegate of your country.
 For candidates from outside Euro-CNS member countries: the application should be supported and signed by the ISN delegate of your country.
 All supporting documents may be sent as PDF documents by e-mail.